BharatCyberForce/RADIUM/README.md

 > 🔒 **DISCLAIMER**
-This project is intended **solely for educational and authorized penetration testing purposes**.
-Unauthorized use of this software on servers you do not own or have explicit permission to test is illegal and unethical.
+Clean&Clear Warnning This project is intended **solely for authorized penetration testing purposes**.